-If you’ve voluntarily surrendered your nursing license, you’re required to wait at least one year before applying for license reinstatement.
+If you have voluntarily surrendered your nursing license, you are required to wait at least one year before applying for license reinstatement.

 If you’ve lost your license as a result of enforced suspension or revocation, and would like help in getting it reinstated, please call our law office.